iamphedz/CookieCartJS/README.md

         expiration: 60
 });
 ```
-Note: Configure it in your main js file after import
+Note: Configure it in your main js file before initializing a cart instance.

 # Setup